 The high spending of international tourists last year bears a testimony to the fact.
 The country received a record 2 million tourist visits in 2011 and the number has gradually increased since then.

 Azerbaijan has been a popular choice as a tourist attraction for its bright climate blessed with all sun and shine, amazing health facilities capitalizing on its natural resources and a leisurely vacationing.
-Mouth-watering cuisine, stunning landscapes, an exotic culture and a colorful lifestyle together with an awesome prospect of spending a vacation in the Caucasian mountains have made this Central Asian country one of the highly appealing spots on the global tourism map.
+Mouth-watering cuisine, stunning landscapes, exotic culture and a colorful lifestyle together with an awesome prospect of spending a vacation in the Caucasian mountains have made this Central Asian country one of the highly appealing spots on the global tourism map.

-The booming of the multi-billion medical tourism sector expected to grow at a faster rate for the next decade has been encouraging enough for this country to reshape its tourism industry by exploiting its medical tourism prospects to the fullest.
+The booming of the multi-billion medical tourism sector expected to grow at a faster rate for the next decade has been encouraging enough for this country to reshape its tourism industry by exploiting its medical tourism business prospects to the fullest.

-Harnessing medical tourism prospects:
+Harnessing medical tourism business prospects

 The country with its diverse range of tourism activities and relaxed visa policy coming into effect from January 2017 has opened doors to more number of international medical travelers seeking a unique vacation-healthcare combo package at attractive prices.